-We are his representatives and our actions should reflect his values.
-Jesus made the comment that we are part of his family and that the ways we treat ourselves and others should be reflective of the way we would treat Jesus.
+We are His representatives, and our actions should reflect these values.
+Jesus made the comment that we are part of his family and the way we treat ourselves and others should be reflective of the way we would treat Jesus.